-Baby Boomers feel that they have to help their parents out as much as possible.
-While that is definitely admirable, Baby Boomers must remember to take care of themselves too, or their efforts to help their parents may not benefit them as much as they could.
-Learn more about what Baby Boomers can do to help themselves as well below.
+Self-care for caregivers is a concept that many have to learn the hard way.
+Many baby boomers feel they have to help their parents out as much as possible.
+While that is definitely admirable, they must remember to take care of themselves too, or their efforts to help their parents may not benefit them as much as they could.
+Learn more about what baby boomers can do to help themselves as well below.

 It’s important for Baby Boomers to ask for help in taking care of their parents when they need to.
 It’s impossible for any one or two people to take care of everything involved in taking care of elderly parents; no one or two people should be expected to do everything.